OpenNebula/docs/source/deployment/authentication_setup/x509_auth.rst

 To stop trusting a CA, simply remove its certificate from the certificates directory.

-This process can be done without restarting OpenNebula, the driver will look for the certificates each time an authentication request is made.
+This process can be done without restarting OpenNebula; the driver will look for the certificates each time an authentication request is made.

 Create New Users
 ----------------

-The users requesting a new account have to send their certificate, signed by a trusted CA, to the administrator.
-The following command will create a new user with username 'newuser', assuming that the user's certificate is saved in the file /tmp/newcert.pem:
+Users requesting a new account have to send their certificate, signed by a trusted CA, to the administrator.
+The following command will create a new user with username ``newuser``, assuming that the user's certificate is saved in the file ``/tmp/newcert.pem``:

 .. prompt:: bash $ auto

     $ oneuser create newuser --x509 --cert /tmp/newcert.pem

-This command will create a new user whose password contains the subject DN of his certificate.
-Therefore if the subject DN is known by the administrator the user can be created as follows:
+This command will create a new user whose password contains the subject DN of their certificate.
+Therefore, if the subject DN is known by the administrator, the user can be created as follows:

 .. prompt:: bash $ auto